jakka351/FG-Falcon/README.md

 <br />

 ## Firmware
-Seeking .phf and .hex firmwares for the FGI Falcon ecu's specifically the FDIM, ACM, AIM, BPM.
-Bootloaders would be nice too.
-File headers would also be helpful in recreating the files.
-Manufacturer was SWSA, Sumitomo Wiring Systems Australia.
+Seeking `.phf` and `.hex` firmwares for the FGI Falcon ecu's specifically the FDIM, ACM, AIM, BPM. `Bootloaders` would be nice too.
+File `headers` would also be helpful in recreating the files.
+Manufacturer was SWSA, `Sumitomo Wiring Systems Australia`.

 <br />
 <br />